'The fire that's here': US is still battling delta variant

 The fear is that omicron will foist even more patients, and perhaps sicker ones, onto hospitals.

-“For me, it’s really just, I can’t imagine," said Dr. Natasha Bhuyan, a family physician in Phoenix.
+“For me, it’s really just, I can’t imagine," said Dr. Natasha Bhuyan, a family physician in Phoenix, which has also been hit hard.
 "Are we going to see another surge in cases that’s even higher than what we’re seeing now?
 What will that do to our health system?
 What will that do to our hospitals?”

 Two years into the outbreak, COVID-19 has killed over 780,000 Americans, and deaths are running at about 900 per day.